alikiki/STAT343_project/STAT343_final.md

     keep_md: yes
   pdf_document: default
 fontsize: 10pt
 abstract: "In this study, we analyze a dataset on obsidian rocks, and build a linear model for predicting the mass of a rock made of obsidian.
-The peculiarities of this dataset include, but is not restricted to, high collinearity among continuous coefficients and a skewed response variable.
+The peculiarities of this dataset include, but are not limited to, high collinearity among continuous coefficients and a skewed response variable.
 To this end, we employ various variable selection methods and transformations.
 Furthermore, we execute standard diagnostics tests and bootstrapping to quantify the validity and robustness of our model."
 ---